|

 with the shah, both men were imprisoned.
 Teimuraz died in captivity in 1663.

-kings of Kartli never completely abandoned the idea of independence.
-Vakhtang
+Kartli never completely abandoned the idea of independence.
+Vakhtang V

-V (1659-75), āhnavāz II to the Persians, tried to reestablish a united kingdom in eastern Georgia by
+(1659-75), āhnavāz II to the Persians, tried to reestablish a united kingdom in eastern Georgia by placing his son,

-tried to achieve the unity his father, Vakhtang, had sought, but the shah
+achieve the unity his father, Vakhtang, had sought, but the shah discovered

-discovered his plans and forced him into exile (for Georgian-Iranian
+his plans and forced him into exile (for Georgian-Iranian relations between

-Khan, too, eventually reconciled himself to Persian suzerainty and in 1696
+eventually reconciled himself to Persian suzerainty and in 1696 agreed to

-the beginning of an illustrious but, ultimately, tragic career in the service
+beginning of an illustrious but, ultimately, tragic career in the service of

-of the Safavids.
-The shah entrusted him with restoring order along the
+the Safavids.
+The shah entrusted him with restoring order along the eastern

-eastern frontiers of the empire.
-As beglarbegī of Kermān, Giorgi,
+frontiers of the empire.
+As beglarbegī of Kermān, Giorgi, aided by his

-aided by his brother Levan, by 1700 had reestablished the shah's fiat in the
+brother Levan, by 1700 had reestablished the shah's fiat in the region.
+As a

 (see CITIES iii) of Isfahan.